HaveAGitGat/HBBatchBeast/README.md

 INSTALLATION - macOS:

 Step 1: Make sure you have HandbrakeCLI installed.
-The easiest way is using Hombrew, paste the following into a terminal:
+The easiest way is using Hombrew.
+Do the following.

+Copy the following line into a terminal:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Press enter and wait for it to complete.

+Copy the following line into a terminal:

 brew install handbrake

+Press enter and wait for it to complete.

 Step 2:Download hbbatchbeast-Mac.dmg from the release page: